The History of Active Directory Security

 October 2012: Responder v1 tool released by Laurent Gaffie.
 Responder was a tool that leveraged LLMNR and Netbios protocol weaknesses enabling password hash capture on the network.
 ID: S0174

 August 2014: “Abusing Microsoft Kerberos sorry you guys don’t get it” Black Hat presentation by Benjamin Delpy & Skip Duckwell which covered Golden Tickets (ID: T1558.001), Overpass-the-hash, and Pass-the-ticket (ID: T1550.003) techniques.
+This talk caused a revolutionary shift in offensive capability.

-Golden Ticket attack description
+ADSecurity article on Golden Ticket attack

-September 2014: PAC Validation, The 20 Minute Rule and Exceptions (BHUSA 2014 part deux) blog post about Silver Tickets (ID: T1558.002) by Skip Duckwell
+September 2014: PAC Validation, The 20 Minute Rule and Exceptions (BHUSA 2014 part deux) blog post about Silver Tickets (ID: T1558.002) by Skip Duckwell.

 ADSecurity article on Silver Tickets